base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 Transaction hash: 0xb191f9679a1fee253cf430ac09a6838f6806cfb2a250757fef407880f5546836
 ```

 Congrats!
 You've now deployed a contract to Base.
 The output of the deployment command contiains a contract address (e.g `Deployed to: 0xEF5fe818Cb814E5c8277C5F12B57106B4EC3DdaA`).
-Copy this address as we will need it in the next step.
+Copy this address as you will need it in the next step.

 ### Verify the contract

-We will now interact with the [Basescan API].
-For this, we need API Keys.
+You will now interact with the [Basescan API].
+For this, you need API Keys.
 Create an account using an email or [login to Basescan].

 After signing in, navigate to your [Basescan account] then select `API Keys` on the left navigation bar.